 |Previous College:||George Mason '09|

 Brock Malone was named Assistant Director for of Athletic Communications at Harvard University in August of 2014.
-He will serve as the secondary contact for football and the primary contact for men’s ice hockey, field hockey, softball, men’s and women’s cross country, men’s and women’s track & field, men’s and women’s squash and women’s rugby.
+He will serve as the secondary contact for football and the primary contact for men’s ice hockey, field hockey, softball, men’s and women’s swimming and diving, men’s and women’s squash and women’s rugby.

 Prior to joining the Crimson’s athletic communication staff, Malone worked from 2012-14 at Columbia University where he was the primary contact for men’s soccer, wrestling, women's basketball, baseball, men’s and women’s golf and men’s and women’s tennis, as well as assisting with the coverage of football.
 He also coordinated the sports information department’s multimedia efforts.